 Suggested Abutilon Uses

-This light, airy plant can easily help freshen any room getting plenty of light throughout the summer.
+This light, airy plant and member of the mallow family can easily help freshen any room getting plenty of light throughout the summer.
 It also grows as a hanging plant when grown indoors.

 If grown outside, consider training the stems through a wire hoop or a trellis.
 The delicate stems may not survive strong winds and weather.